sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-12-find-minimum-in-rotated-sorted-array.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---

-# Find Minimum in Rotated Sorted Array in Java

 Given a rotated sorted array with distinct values, find the minimum element in `O(log n)`.

 ---